murilloohs/trivia-game/README.md

 ## Introduction

-The Trivia Game is a group-based game that uses an external API to provide questions and answers.
+The Trivia Game was created in a group and utilizes an external API to provide questions and answers.
 It offers an interactive experience where users can test their knowledge in a fun environment of questions and answers.

 To start playing, users need to log in to the game using an email and a name.
 The game consists of 5 questions, each with a 30-second time limit for a response.
 If the player doesn't answer within the stipulated time, they won't receive points for that question.